manassaloi/manassaloi.github.io/_posts/2016-03-29-blitzscaling-reid-hoffman.markdown

   * Stage 4 (City): 1000s of employees
   * Stage 5 (Nation): 10000s of employees

++ **THE THREE BASICS OF BLITZSCALING**
+  + BLITZSCALING IS BOTH AN OFFENSIVE STRATEGY AND A DEFENSIVE STRATEGY
+  + BLITZSCALING THRIVES ON POSITIVE FEEDBACK LOOPS, IN THAT THE COMPANY THAT GROWS TO SCALE FIRST REAPS SIGNIFICANT COMPETITIVE ADVANTAGES
+  + DESPITE ITS INCREDIBLE ADVANTAGES AND POTENTIAL PAYOFFS, BLITZSCALING ALSO COMES WITH MASSIVE RISKS

++ **THE THREE KEY TECHNIQUES OF BLITZSCALING**
+  + BUSINESS MODEL INNOVATION
+  + STRATEGY INNOVATION
+  + MANAGEMENT INNOVATION

 + If you want to find your best business model, you should try to design one that maximizes four key growth factors and minimizes two key growth limiters.

 **DESIGNING TO MAXIMIZE GROWTH: THE FOUR GROWTH FACTORS**

 **GROWTH FACTOR #1: MARKET SIZE**

++ The most basic growth factor to consider for your business model is market size.
+A big market has both a large number of potential customers and a variety of efficient channels for reaching those customers.
+That last point is important; a market consisting of “everyone in the world” might seem large, but it isn’t reachable in any efficient way.
+We’ll discuss this in greater depth when we look at distribution as a key growth factor

 **GROWTH FACTOR #2: DISTRIBUTION**

 + Distribution techniques fall into two general categories: leveraging existing networks and virality.